AkshayMohan/PRTBruteforce/README.md

 Documentation can be found on the [Wiki](https://github.com/AkshayMohan/PRTBruteforce/wiki).

 ## Changelogs
+v1.0.2 - 31st of May, 2018.
+- Improved bruteforce_update (it is even more faster now).
+- Changed 'char *' to 'const char *' on arguments 'data' and 'startString' of function 'bruteforce_init'.
+- Added more support for C++.
+- Added support for 64-bit.

 v1.0.1 - 12th of May, 2018.
 - Fixed memory overflow issue for C++.
 - Better include guard name.